Roof Cleaning “Makes Sense” According to Doctors

 It isn’t just aesthetics.
 While people like to say that dirty roofs lower a property’s value and may make it hard to sell, the “dirt” on a roof actually shortens its life span and can even present a health hazard.
 Furthermore, the “dark stains” on a roof act as a sponge to absorb the sun’s heat, which causes a rise in the temperature inside a home or building, creating higher air conditioning bills.

 The black stains are also very likely to harbor a number of molds or fungi.
-Unlike algae the fungi on our roofs lacks chlorophyll.
+Unlike algae, the fungi on our roofs lack chlorophyll.
 They are unable to manufacture food from raw materials.
 So, it must get nutrition from some form of organic matter.
 To thrive, these heterotrophs, who used to be called saprophytes, also require a warm, humid environment.

 Different mold species can have varying health effects, but it is important to remember that any excessive mold growth needs to be taken care of, regardless of the species.
 Any excessive mold growth can lead to increased allergies, toxicity, and house/building structural problems.